 Case Study, Document Studies (secondary analyses of public documents, national data sets), Focus Group, Interview

 Sheikh, Mohamed Ibrahim, "An Embedded Single Case Study Of A Large Urban Charter School In The Midwest In The United States: The Impact Of School Leadership On Student Academic Achievement" (2017).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4370.